 Also known as King salmon and Chinook salmon, this species was successfully introduced into New Zealand from North America by 1905.
 In that year, salmon returning to the Waitaki River were observed to be spawning naturally.
 From then on salmon continued to disperse to other rivers along the South Island’s east coast.

 Wild runs are now well established on the east coast of the South Island.
 There are smaller runs in some South Island West Coast Rivers.
-It has not been possible there are no salmon in the North Island of New Zealand.
+It has not been possible to establish salmon runs in the North Island of New Zealand.

 When salmon first return to the rivers from the sea in summer they are bright silver in colour.
 These salmon have stopped feeding.
-Fish caught further up-river as they head to their spawning grounds loose condition and become darker and reddish in colour.
+Fish caught further upriver as they head to their spawning grounds lose condition and become darker and reddish in colour.
 Sometimes become sunburnt on their backs.

 Although quinnat salmon grow to weigh as much as 130 lb (59 kg) in their original native North America, salmon caught in New Zealand usually weigh much less, with the average returning fish being in the region of 5 to 10 kg.
 In New Zealand, a really big specimen might weigh 42 pounds at the most.
 You can see here the winning fish weights for salmon entered in the Waitaki Salmon Fishing Contest.
 A really big New Zealand quinnat salmon would weigh 16 kg.

 Video: Salmon fishing at McIntosh’s Rocks 2km upstream from the Waimakariri River mouth.